TheFermiSea/elliptec-controller/docs/api.md

 **Hardware Validated**: ✅ Error handling tested with real devices under various conditions

+## Implementation Details

+The asynchronous implementation uses a per-command queue approach for responses:

+- Each command gets its own `reply_future` queue
+- The worker thread puts the response into this specific queue
+- This approach avoids command/response mismatches that could occur with a shared queue

+This implementation offers several advantages:
+1. Better isolation between commands
+2. More robust error handling
+3. Cleaner timeout management
+4. Easier to reason about which response belongs to which command

 ## Logging Integration

 The package uses Loguru for logging.
 Configure logging in your application: